Elena Radionova: 2015–16 season

 Radionova intended to begin her season at the 2015 Finlandia Trophy but withdrew due to health problems.

-Although she was not fully recovered from a high fever and virus, she insisted on competing at her first Grand Prix event of the season, the 2015 Cup of China; she won the bronze medal behind Mao Asada and Rika Hongo.
-At the 2015 Rostelecom Cup, held in late November in Moscow, she won the gold medal ahead of teammates Evgenia Medvedeva and Adelina Sotnikova.
+Although she wasn’t fully recovered from a high fever and virus, she insisted on competing at her first Grand Prix event of the season, the 2015 Cup of China; she won the bronze medal behind Mao Asada and Rika Hongo.
+At the 2015 Rostelecom Cup, annually hosted in late November in Moscow, she won the gold ahead of former teammates Evgenia Medvedeva and Adelina Sotnikova.
 It was Russia's first sweep of a Grand Prix ladies' podium since the 1999 Cup of Russia.
 With this victory, Radionova was once the only competitor who had defeated Evgenia Medvedeva since her arrival in the senior level until Alina Zagitova in 2018.

 Radionova qualified for the 2015–16 Grand Prix Final, held in December in Barcelona.
 She won the bronze medal in Spain, having ranked second in the short and fourth in the free skate after falling from her triple loop, a scratchy triple lutz and two footing her last toe loop combination.
 Later that month, she won the silver medal behind Medvedeva at the 2016 Russian Championships, having placed second in both segments.

 On 27 to 30 January, Radionova competed at the 2016 European Championships in Bratislava, Slovakia.
 She repeated as the European silver medalist while her teammates completed the podium, with Medvedeva winning the gold and Anna Pogorilaya taking the bronze.
 In April, she finished sixth at the 2016 World Championships in Boston after placing fifth in both segments.
 Radionova was then invited to the 2016 Team Challenge Cup where she finished 7th in the short after singling her axel but moved up to 5th in the free.
 Team Europe eventually finished in second place with Radionova taking a Team silver medal and prize money.